A random variable is a function that assigns a number to each outcome in the sample space ε.

 A continuous random variable is one that can take any value in an interval of the real number line.
 Some examples are height, weight, area and so on.

-This content is for A+ MM Master Notes Unit 3 & 4 members only.
+This content is for Master Notes MM members only.
 Unlock the content by signing up for a membership level - quick and easy!
 Log InSign Up